adwiens/loopback-connector-solr/README.md

 ## Tips

-0. Install in your Loopback node project with "npm i adwiens/loopback-connector-solr"
+0. Install in your Loopback node project with "npm i adwiens/loopback-connector-solr --save"

 1. Make a model with the Loopback CLI based on PersistedModel